Clinical empathy: Role in medical education

 Over the course of medical education, males and females differ in their attitudes and execution of empathetic treatment.
 Students entering people-oriented specialties such as family medicine, general internal medicine, and other primary care specialties have higher scores on the Jefferson Scale of Physician Empathy, whereas students entering technology-oriented specialties such as pathology, radiology, and anesthesiology score lower on empathy.
 Female students are more likely to enter people-oriented specialties whereas men are more likely to enter technology-oriented specialties.
 Female students score higher than male students on the Jefferson Scale of Physician Empathy across all years of medical school education.
 Female students also have a greater likelihood than men to disagree with a need for detached concern in order to provide the best medical treatment.

 Several studies have indicated that clinical empathy may decline in students during medical school, with a change even being observed from the start to the end of first year.
 If this is the case, there could be negative consequences, as it is feared that a reduction in empathy may affect professionalism and quality of care.

-While the exact causes of this decline in empathy have not been fully explored, certain studies have put forward theories.
-The decrease may be due to the medical curriculum which may cause students to develop more of a scientific instead of a holistic approach to medicine.).
-Another reason may be that the prospect of both wanting to perform well and maintain a caring attitude with patients at all times may be overwhelming and cause anxiety in students.
-Consequently, to counteract this, students may be more likely to prioritise their performance in medical school, rather than maintaining a caring demeanour.
+A recent study investigate the causes of the decline.
+It seems that a "hidden curriculum" which includes a high workload, paucity of adequate role models, and lack of support can cause adaptations such as cynicism and detachment.
+In addition, the decrease may be due to the medical curriculum which may cause students to develop more of a scientific instead of a holistic approach to medicine.).
+Another reason is that medical school is a competitive environment that can cause students to prioritise their performance in medical school, rather than maintaining a caring demeanour.
 Similarly, it has also been suggested that as the pressure to obtain medical knowledge increases throughout medical school, students become more worried about retaining this knowledge alongside having to remain empathetic and caring towards patients.
 Students are more likely to lose their empathic qualities as compensation to allow them to still feel as though they are capable of learning all of the information they are required to.
 Furthermore, as students’ progress through medical school, they may be more likely to dehumanise patients to protect themselves from feelings of distress as they encounter increasingly challenging patients.
 As a result their empathy for patients may suffer.